The Poor Man’s Epiphany.

 Of course, in reality the scene is very similar to the one to be played out through the Church's liturgy on the day of Epiphany next Sunday (or on January 6th in the extraordinary form); but, then again, the Magi cut a very different profile from the shepherds.
 What is it they used to say?
 If you're poor, you're crazy, but if you're rich, you're just eccentric.
 Both groups of men have fantastic stories to tell about how they came to know about the birth: the shepherds are hearing choirs of angels, the Magi are chasing after a UFO; but, both have come to do Him homage.
 The Magi get a feast on the Roman Calendar to commemorate their visit; the shepherds get an afterthought on a feast of the Mother of God.
 I wonder which visit our Lord appreciated more.

 I guess I've taken a lighthearted approach to this feast only because I fear our brains are fried after all the seriousness with which we've had to contend in the celebrations on and surrounding our Blessed Lord's birth.
-But regardless of whether we desire to commemorate our Lord's circumcision, or to honor the Immaculate Mother of God, or both as the liturgy does, we might as well take a page from the secular world around us and use the day to take stock.
+We, after all, are the diehards; most everyone else is probably hung over today.
+But regardless of whether we have come here on the first of the year to commemorate our Lord's circumcision, or to honor the Immaculate Mother of God, or both as the liturgy does, we might as well take a page from the secular world around us and use the day to take stock.
 Of course, there's no reason the new year has to be the only time we can put the mistakes of the past behind us and start anew, but it seems natural for people to do so.

 So, who have you been this past year, and whom do you want to be?
 Some people, I suppose, are fortunate enough to be Magi: well respected, always appreciated, all the mistakes they make are somehow excused; but most of us, I think, are shepherds: schlepping along, doing the best we think we can for our Lord, grateful for what we've received, but never seeming to have much to give in return.
 And I think we need to be OK with that, especially since our Blessed Mother, whose feast we celebrate today, was OK with it.
 After all, when the Magi are done bowing and scraping and handing over their expensive presents and then leave, nothing is said; there is no recorded reaction from either the Mother of God or Her husband.
 But after the shepherds leave, Saint Luke is very clear: “And Mary kept all these things, reflecting on them in her heart” (Luke 2: 19 NABRE).
 And I, for one, am quite satisfied to be a reflection in the Heart of our Immaculate Mother.